mudge/re2/README.md

 re2
 ===

-A work-in-progress Ruby binding to [re2][], an "efficient, principled regular expression library".
+A Ruby binding to [re2][], an "efficient, principled regular expression library".

 Dependencies
 ------------